-- •the expansion or contraction of our customer base; - •the renewal or non-renewal of subscription agreements with, and expansion of coverage areas by, existing customers, or cross selling of other products or services to existing customers; - •the size, timing, terms and deployment schedules of our sales to both existing and new customers; - •the introduction of products or services that may compete with us for the limited funds available to our customers, and changes in the cost of such products or services; - •changes in our customers' and potential customers' budgets; - •our ability to control costs, including our operating expenses; - •our ability to hire, train and maintain our direct sales force; - •the timing of satisfying revenues recognition criteria in connection with initial deployment and renewals; - •fluctuations in our effective tax rate; - •the concentration of our revenue in a small number of large contracts with the potential for fluctuations and delays; and - •general economic factors, such as inflation, rising interest rates, past and potential future disruptions in access to bank deposits and lending commitments due to bank failures, and political conditions, both domestically and internationally.
+- •the expansion or contraction of our customer base; - •the renewal or non-renewal of subscription agreements with, and expansion of coverage areas by, existing customers; or cross-selling of other products or services to existing customers; - •the size, timing, terms and deployment schedules of our sales to both existing and new customers; - •the introduction of products or services that may compete with us for the limited funds available to our customers, and changes in the cost of such products or services; - •changes in our customers' and potential customers' budgets; - •our ability to control costs, including our operating expenses; - •our ability to hire, train and maintain our direct sales force; - •the timing of satisfying revenue recognition criteria in connection with initial deployment and renewals; - •fluctuations in our effective tax rate; - •the concentration of our revenue in a small number of large contracts with the potential for fluctuations and delays; and

+•general economic factors, such as the imposition of tariffs, inflation, rising interest rates, past and potential future disruptions in access to bank deposits and lending commitments due to bank failures, and political conditions, both domestically and internationally.

-For example, with regard to the concentration of our revenue, for the six months ended June 30, 2024, the City of New York and the City of Chicago, as our two largest customers accounted for 26% and 10% of the Company's total revenues, respectively.
-We have extended our contract with the City of Chicago through November 2024, but there is no guarantee we will receive another extension.
-Additionally, we are experiencing a delay in our ShotSpotter renewal with Puerto Rico, see the risk entitled "Our success depends on maintaining and increasing our sales, which depends on factors we cannot control, including the availability of funding to our customers."
-Any delays in renewal of our contracts or any of the other factors above or other factors discussed elsewhere in this report may result in fluctuations in our revenues and operating results, meaning that quarter-to-quarter comparisons of our revenues, results of operations and cash flows may not necessarily be indicative of our future performance.
+For example, with regard to the concentration of our revenue, for the three months ended March 31, 2025, the City of New York as our largest customer accounted for 37% of the Company's total revenues.
+Our contract with the City of Chicago ended in November 2024 and we renewed our two contracts with the City of New York in the first quarter of 2025.
+The ending of our contract with the City of Chicago and any inability to renew or delays in renewal of our contract with the City of New York or any of the other factors above or other factors discussed elsewhere in this report will result in fluctuations in our revenues and operating results, meaning that quarter-to-quarter comparisons of our revenues, results of operations and cash flows may not necessarily be indicative of our future performance.